 How to Get Rid of Allergies

-While there is no known cure for allergies, there are ways to reduce exposure to potential triggers and improve the day-to-day quality of life.
-If seasonal allergy symptoms have you down in the dumps, you can try one or all of the following tips to improve your symptoms.
+The good news is that there are ways to reduce exposure to potential triggers and improve your day-to-day quality of life during allergy season.
+If seasonal allergy symptoms have you dreading the spring or fall (or both), try these tips for allergy relief.

 Take Protective Measures

-When Should You Call a Doctor?
+When to Call a Doctor